 An influential philosopher Alan Watts who is credited among others like professor Suzuki with bringing Zen Buddhism to the west talks about a different type than daily focus attention.
 When your mind is set on a subject it is spotlight attention.
 It is similar to horses with blinds limiting their vision to the race track in front of them.
 With that type of thinking there is no time or space for anything outside of that subject.
 Obsessive-compulsive thoughts are a good example of that.
 There is also another type of attention which is similar to a floodlight where you receive information from all of your senses without diving introspectively to a specific object.
 To stay with this type of attention without spiraling down a rabbit hole of captivating thoughts you have to stay in the present moment.

 But living in the now continuously will require special care.
 You can’t to buy a house or organize a barbeque with friends without forward planning by placing yourself in the future.
 Equally, you can’t learn from mistakes without revisiting the events of the past.
-Monks living in temples have their relatives help them with food, their rooms do not require paying rent.
+Monks living in temples have their relatives help them with food, and their rooms do not require paying rent.
 A lot of these things that require the essential faculties of mind to live efficiently in our world are not required if you are a monk.
-Our paths are much more complicated than that because an ordinary person looking for peace and inner balance in their life has to walk a middle way.
+Our paths are much more complicated than that because an ordinary person looking for peace and inner balance in their life has to walk the middle way.

 We need to be able to switch between spotlight and floodlight attention when it is required.
 It comes with an ability to catch yourself in non-productive unhealthy thinking and move to the present moment.
-For instance, if you are keep thinking of an unpaid bill it is a valid concern and needs to be addressed so you do not get your electricity disconnected.
+For instance, if you keep thinking of an unpaid bill it is a valid concern and needs to be addressed so you do not get your electricity disconnected.
 However, if you walk around thinking that your social media posts are getting fewer likes than your friend’s it is a different story.
-It may be a really issue if you an influencer or a marketer working in the social network industry.
+It may be a real issue if you an influencer or a marketer working in the social network industry.
 Otherwise, this is an example where your mindfulness training can bring that floodlight attention to the world around you.

 Stage 1 – Preparation body scan